 Categories of personal information when handling safeguarding issues

-The personal information collected by Psychiatry-UK/HLP Group staff in the event of a safeguarding situation, will be minimised to include only the personal information that is necessary in order to handle the situation in the most appropriate way.
-In addition to basic demographic and contact information, the Group will also share details of what the safeguarding concern is, which is likely to include special category information, such as health information, medication details if applicable and any additional information that has raised concern.
-The Group will either receive or collect information in the event that someone contacts the organisation with safeguarding concerns, or we believe there may be safeguarding concerns requiring us to make enquiries to relevant health and social care providers.
+The personal information collected by Psychiatry UK staff in the event of a safeguarding situation, will be minimised to include only the personal information that is necessary in order to handle the situation in the most appropriate way.
+In addition to basic demographic and contact information, Psychiatry UK will also share details of what the safeguarding concern is, which is likely to include special category information, such as health information, medication details if applicable and any additional information that has raised concern.
+Psychiatry UK will either receive or collect information in the event that someone contacts the organisation with safeguarding concerns, or we believe there may be safeguarding concerns requiring us to make enquiries to relevant health and social care providers.

 We may share information in the most appropriate way to ensure our duty of care as a healthcare provider is evidenced and to enable any investigations as required with other partner organisations such as local authorities, the police or healthcare professionals, it will be carried out in the most appropriate way.

-In order to deliver the best possible services to you, Psychiatry-UIK/HLP Group will share data (where required) with other organisations for example NHS bodies such as GP practices and hospitals.
-In addition, Psychiatry-UK/HLP Group will use carefully selected third-party service providers.
+In order to deliver the best possible services to you, Psychiatry UK will share data (where required) with other organisations for example NHS bodies such as GP practices and hospitals.
+In addition, Psychiatry UK will use carefully selected third-party service providers.

 When we use a third-party service provider to process data on our behalf then we will always have an appropriate agreement in place to ensure that they keep the data secure, that they do not use or share information other than in accordance with our instructions and that they are operating appropriately.
 Examples of functions that may be carried out by third parties include: